Setting up HTTPS for Spring Boot requires two steps:

 Whether our keystore contains a self-signed certificate or one issued by a trusted Certificate Authority, we can now set up Spring Boot to accept requests over HTTPS instead of HTTP by using that certificate.

 The first thing to do is placing the keystore file inside the Spring Boot project.
-We want to put it in the resources folder or the root folder.
+For testing purposes, we want to put it in the resources folder or the root folder.
 In production, you probably want to use a secret management solution to handle the keystore.

-Then, we configure the server to use our brand new keystore and enable https.
-Let's go through the steps both for Spring Boot 1 and Spring Boot 2.
+Then, we configure the server to use our brand new keystore and enable HTTPS.

 Configuring SSL in Spring Boot